Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

 Bride groom and friends celebrating with confetti

-Consider Alternatives
+Consider Name Change Alternatives

 Increasingly, brides are coming to realise that it doesn’t have to be a matter of either/or.

-An increasing trend amongst modern newlyweds is the creation their very own new name by either fusing their surnames (known as meshing) or choosing a new moniker that they identify with as a couple - effectively co-creating Part Two of their life story.
+An increasing trend amongst modern newlyweds is the creation of their very own new name by either fusing their two surnames (known as meshing or name blending) or choosing a new moniker that they identify with as a couple - effectively co-creating “Part Two” of their life story.

 For same-sex couples, where tradition has yet to dictate how things are ‘expected’ to be done, there are no societal norms to conform to.
 The vast array of aforementioned possibilities are open to being explored and considered.

-While these name options do require a little more planning as the change needs to be formalised by deed poll, rather than the marriage certificate, the ease of using a deed poll makes things quick and straightforward.
+While these name change options do require a little more planning as the change needs to be formalised by deed poll, rather than the marriage certificate, the ease of using a deed poll makes things quick and straightforward.

-A record 85,000 Brits changed their name by deed poll in 2015, more than twice as many as a decade ago, demonstrating just how appealing and easy it is to create a name for yourself that fits you entirely.
+A record 85,000 Brits changed their name by deed poll in 2015, more than twice as many as a decade ago, demonstrating just how appealing and easy it is to create a legal name for yourself that fits you entirely.

 Bride three

-The Right Decision - for the Right Reasons
+Change Your Name: The Right Decision - for the Right Reasons

-The decision of what you’ll be called for the rest of your life is a monumental one, and undoubtedly one that should be very carefully considered.
+The decision to change your name after marriage (or not) is a monumental one, and undoubtedly one that should be very carefully considered.

 How can NameSwitch help?